Stein 4-manifolds and corks: Introduction

 In particular, from $X_0$ we can produce infinitely many different smooth structures by the cork twist along $(C, \tau)$.
 Consequently, these embeddings of $C$ into $X_0$ are mutually non-isotopic $($knotted copies of each other$)$. \end{theorem}

-The next theorem (see Section~\ref{sec:construction}) says that we can put finitely many corks into mutually disjoint positions in closed $4$-manifolds so that corresponding cork twists produce mutually different exotic smooth structures on the $4$-manifolds:
+The next theorem (see Section~\ref{sec:construction}) says that we can put finitely many corks into mutually disjoint positions in closed $4$-manifolds so that corresponding cork twists produce mutually different exotic smooth structures on the $4$-manifolds.
+We prove this by using Fintushel-Stern's rational blowdown.

 \begin{theorem}[\cite{AY3}] For each $n\geq 1$, there exist simply connected closed smooth $4$-manifolds $X_{i}$ $(0\leq i\leq n)$ and corks $(C_i,\tau_i)$ $(0\leq i\leq n)$ of $X_0$ with the following properties: